CMC COMPENDIUM

 History

 Since 2009, our department has enjoyed a productive clinical and research capacity-building relationship with a major teaching hospital in Tanzania, Muhimbili National Hospital (MNH).
 The tangible products of this collaboration include the development of the MNH ED and an emergency medicine residency program.
-Both the ED and the residency program are the first of their kind in Tanzania and both are now staffed and run by locally-trained emergency physicians and nurses.
-To date, the research products of our inter-institutional collaboration have included 16 scientific abstract presentations (14 by a Tanzanian investigator) and nine full-length peer-reviewed publications (five with a Tanzanian first author and all with a Tanzanian second author).
+Both the ED and the residency program are the first of their kind in Tanzania and both are now staffed and run by locally trained emergency physicians and nurses.
+We have also had a productive research collaboration including dozens of scientific abstraction presentations (all including a Tanzanian author, and many with a Tanzanian first-author) as well as ten full-length peer-reviewed publications (six with a Tanzanian first author and all others with a Tanzanian second author).
 Our approach to this partnership has focused on sustainability and so all our research and educational activities are aimed at building local capacity.
 The emergency care in Tanzania is led by the Emergency Medical Association of Tanzania (EMAT).

 Additionally, in a unique multidisciplinary collaboration, CMC EM faculty in the Ultrasound division have developed ultrasound training programs in Guatemala.
 We have completed several “boot camp” and “train the trainer courses” for pediatrics residents in Escuintla, Guatemala, and recently began in-depth critical care training programs in the new residency program at San Juan de Dios Hospital in Guatemala City, Guatemala.

-Finally, the Department of Emergency Medicine also has a partnership with the disaster response, non-profit organization, Team Rubicon, with medical direction being provided by CMC faculty member Dave Callaway.
+Finally, the Department of Emergency Medicine also has a partnership with the disaster response, non-profit organization, Team Rubicon.
 In June 2018, Team Rubicon became the first US-based NGO to become certified as an Emergency Medical Team, Type I Mobile by the World Health Organization (WHO).
 Previous CMC fellows have been deployed to various Team Rubicon responses which include capacity-building work and sudden-onset and complex humanitarian emergencies.

 To support our overall mission, the Global Emergency Medicine Fellowship was created in 2018, and graduated our first fellow in 2019.